 - Suppliers: 100+ Tier 1 with numerous additional sub-tier suppliers filtering throughout the UK economy

 - Jobs Supported: 20,000+

 - Value: 15% of the value of the 3,000+ jets planned will be built in the UK

 As the program’s only Level 1 partner, the United Kingdom has garnered tremendous economic benefits from the F-35.
-British industry will build 15 percent of each of the more than 3,000 planned F-35s, generating significant export revenue and GDP growth.
-The program is projected to create and support more than 21,000 jobs across every region of the United Kingdom.
+British industry will build 15 percent by value of each of the more than 3,000 planned F-35s, generating significant export revenue and GDP growth.
+The program is projected to create and support more than 20,000 jobs across every region of the United Kingdom.

 - Royal Air Force Base Marham

 - 2012: UK's first F-35 delivered from Fort Worth, TX

 - 2014: F-35 pilot completes first UK vertical landing